tsoding/tula/README.md

                           ^
 ```

-The tape is infinite to the right (but not the left!) and filled with the last symbol.
-In the example above it's `&`.
+The tape is infinite to the left and right filled with the first and last symbols correspondingly.
+In the example above the tape is filled with `&` to the right, which is clearly indicated by the last trace output.

 ## Anonymous Sets